Give us your contact details and we'll get in touch at a time to suit you.

 Your Free Guide to DISC personality testing: Learn how DISC assessment can help improve your recruitment process, team building and leadership development.

-Discus offers direct candidate feedback for DISC results: the Feedback Report gives candidates a convenient and accessible way to review their own DISC profile.
+We offer direct candidate feedback for DISC results: the Feedback Report gives candidates a convenient and accessible way to review their own DISC profile.

-Discus gives you direct insight into the motivating and demotivating factors for any personality with the Motivation Spectrum report.
+We give you direct insight into the motivating and demotivating factors for any personality with the Motivation Spectrum report.

-Discus can provide specialized reports looking at the ways a candidate will operate in remote working conditions, and how their performance can be optimized when away from an office environment.
+We provide specialized reports looking at the ways a candidate will operate in remote working conditions, and how their performance can be optimized when away from an office environment.

-The Discus Job Matching feature helps you find the optimum DISC personality style for any role.
+The Job Matching feature helps you find the optimum DISC personality style for any role.
 Choose job styles from a library, or create your own with the built-in Job Profiler.

-Discus relationship assessments use DISC to describe the personality dynamics of any working relationship, looking at the relationship from both perspectives.
+Relationship assessments use DISC to describe the personality dynamics of any working relationship, looking at the relationship from both perspectives.

 Discus team building uses DISC to help model and assess any team, exploring relationships within the team, individual team roles, leadership issues and much more besides.

-Discus DISC profiling is available on a wide range of different platforms, and through apps for mobile devices and tablets.
+DISC profiling is available on a wide range of different platforms, and through apps for mobile devices and tablets.

 A DISC test gives you personality profiling that's easy to use and affordable.
 A DISC profile produces a detailed picture of any personality from a simple questionnaire.